 SEER Inquiry System - View

-Progressed on 11/2/2010 to follicular lymphoma grade 3.
-No large cell component.
-Clinically no evidence of disease on maintenance Rituxan.
+11/02/10 MD note indicates the disease progressed to follicular lymphoma, grade 3.
+No large cell component was identified.
+The patient clinically has no evidence of disease on maintenance Rituxan.

 The 2008 diagnosis and both diagnoses in 2010 are recurrences of the 1991 diagnosis, not new primaries.